1kastner/conflowgen/Contributing.md

 When you work on different tasks related to ConFlowGen, it is suggested to isolate the development environment from the other Python environment(s) you use for daily tasks.
-This can be achieved e.g. with [virtualenv](https://virtualenv.pypa.io/en/latest/) or [conda](https://docs.conda.io/projects/conda/en/latest/user-guide/tasks/manage-environments.html).
+This can be achieved, e.g., with [virtualenv](https://virtualenv.pypa.io/en/latest/) or [conda](https://docs.conda.io/projects/conda/en/latest/user-guide/tasks/manage-environments.html).